NambiLucia/Afaazi-wedding-Platform/README.md

 # React + Vite

-This is a wedding booking platform created using react
+This is a wedding booking platform created using react js,strapi